-Objective Performance measures Target 1.
-By ensuring appropriate ar accessible waste managen Greater than 90% services, facilities and education programmes are provided There are competing options for household kerbside rubbish collection services operating in township areas (Palmerston, Hampden, Herbert, Duntroon, Kurow, Otematata, Omarama) Two or more private service options available 2.
-By maintaining a user-pay approach to waste so that majority of costs lie with the waste generator, and so the the at Council-run rural recovery parks 20-60% households and businesse can reduce their costs thre increasing their waste minimisation and diversion s ugh The average cost of waste disposal per household in Status quo or decrease over 6 years (monitored through a triennial survey of households).
-3. By considering the long-te costs and benefits (includi social, cultural, economic environmental) in all decis making related to waste management and minimisa ng and on- Compliance (ongoing) with legislative requirements and regional authority consent conditions Full compliance 4.
-By monitoring waste management and minimisa outcomes within the distri and taking action where Undertaken triennially in collaboration with WRRT and WML appropriate to meet our goals als Reports from WRRT received and monitored Quarterly 5.
-By managing incidents of littering and illegal dumpir through education, monito and enforcement Status quo or reduction over a 6-year period
+Objec ctive Performance measures Target Ensuring appropriate and accessible waste management Percentage of Waitaki residents within 25 kilometres of refuse transfer station, rural recovery park or recycling drop-off facility Greater than 90% ed services, facilities and education programmes are provided There are competing options for household kerbside rubbish collection services operating in township areas (Palmerston, Hampden, Herbert, Duntroon, Kurow, Otematata, Omarama) Two or more private service options available ap m laintaining a user-pays pproach to waste so that the najority of costs lie with the vaste generator, and so that Waste disposal costs recovered at Council-run rural recovery parks 20-60% (this target will require Council to review its Financial Strategy target) ho ca in ouseholds and businesses an reduce their costs through ncreasing their waste ninimisation and diversion The average cost of waste disposal per household in Waitaki Status quo or decrease over 6 years (monitored through a triennial survey of households). cc sc er m onsidering the long-term osts and benefits (including ocial, cultural, economic and nvironmental) in all decision- naking related to waste nanagement and minimisation Compliance (ongoing) with legislative requirements and regional authority consent conditions Full compliance ar w 4.
+Monitoring waste management and minimisation outcomes within the district and taking action where appropriate to meet our goals Solid Waste Analysis Protocol (a classification system for component materials in the waste stream) Undertaken triennially in collaboration with WRRT and WML Reports from WRRT received and monitored Quarterly ar ec lanaging incidents of littering nd illegal dumping through ducation, monitoring and nforcement Number of illegal dumping incidents Status quo or reduction over a 6-year period

 Ob jective Performance measures Target 6.
-By meeting health and environmental legislative requirements and consent conditions Compliance (ongoing) with legislative requirements and regional authority consent conditions Full compliance 7.
-By maintaining or increasing levels of waste minimisation and diversion through ensuring households and businesses have access to effective information, services and facilities A decrease in the total volume of waste generated per person in Waitaki Reducing trend in waste received at the Oamaru Refuse Transfer Station and Palmerston Landfill, per person, over a 6-year period 8.
-By leaving provision of waste services to the private market, wherever practicable As for Objective 1 As for Objective 1 9.
-9. By collaborating with community providers, private businesses and other local authorities in order to ensure Percentage of the annual MfE waste levy funding spent 100% of the annual MfE waste levy funding available to Council is utilised over the 6-year period services, facilities and programmes are provided in the most cost-effective ways Memorandum of Understanding with WRRT and WML The provisions within the Memorandum of Understanding continue to be met by all parties
+Meeting health and environmental legislative requirements and consent conditions Compliance (ongoing) with legislative requirements and regional authority consent conditions Full compliance 7.
+Maintaining or increasing levels of waste minimisation and diversion through ensuring households and businesses have access to effective information, services and facilities A decrease in the total volume of waste generated per person in Waitaki Reducing trend in waste received at the Oamaru Refuse Transfer Station and Palmerston Landfill, per person, over a 6-year period 8.
+Leaving provision of waste services to the private market, wherever practicable As for Objective 1 As for Objective 1 9.
+Collaborating with community providers, private businesses and other local authorities in order to ensure services, Percentage of the annual MfE waste levy funding spent 100% of the annual MfE waste levy funding available to Council is utilised over the 6-year period facilities and programmes are provided in the most cost-effective ways Memorandum of Understanding with WRRT and WML The provisions within the Memorandum of Understanding continue to be met by all parties